rust-lang/rfcs/active/0000-allocator.md

   tracing GC.

 Therefore, this RFC defines a high-level interface that is intended for direct use by libraries.
-The high-level interface defines a small group of `Alloc` traits that correspond to how one allocates instances of a sized type or arrays.
+The high-level interface defines a small family  of allocator traits that correspond to how one allocates instances of a sized type, arrays, or unsized types in general.

-Crucially, the intention in this design is that every implementation of the `Alloc` trait be parameterized over one or more `RawAlloc` instances (usually just one) that dictate the actual low-level memory allocation.
+Crucially, the intention in this design is that every implementation of a high-level allocator trait be parameterized over one or more raw allocator instances (usually just one) that dictate the actual low-level memory allocation.

+This RFC does not define all of the primitive operations one would need to implement an instance of a high-level allocator trait.
+Instead, for now all this RFC says is that there will be at least two constructor functions available to build a high-level allocator from a raw allocator; these constructors are named `

 ### Properties of high-level allocators